zoran-repos/YakStore/README.md

     We upload data with syntax
     -  ./load_data 13 ../herd.xml

-2. For checking how 2nd task is resolved - follow next steps
+2. For checking how 2nd task how is it resolved - follow next steps
    -  go mod tidy

    In folder endpoints